 She has previously led a multicentre NHMRC funded project grant to study the effects of fish oil supplementation on symptoms and structural progression over two years in knee osteoarthritis in a multicentre RCT and subsequent collaborations have resulted in three current NHMRC-funded multicentre osteoarthritis trials.
 She currently co-chairs a working group and Special Interest Group as part of OMERACT (Outcome Measures in Rheumatology), an independent initiative of international health professionals interested in outcome measures in rheumatology.
 At the 2015 meeting, she co-chaired a SIG on remission in RA and will be involved at the next OMERACT in the areas of PMR and corticosteroid adverse events.
 She participates in drug regulatory work and is a current member of the Drug Utilization Subcommittee (DUSC) of PBAC and Chair of the South Australian Medicines Evaluation Panel.

-Dr Steven Kamper
+Associate Professor Steven Kamper

 Physiotherapist, University of Sydney, NSW